AkumaVenom/NeomonDesktopVpetsUnlocked/README.md

 These AI vpets can monitor your Windows OS active window and see all visible text from browsers, text documents, editors, and many other applications.
 Whether it’s a webpage, Notepad file, or UI labels inside another app, Desktop Pal reads what you’re seeing and uses that information to generate context-OS-aware responses based on their personalities.

+This unlocked version starts with all vpets available to select also without needing to maintain the vpets.

 Download App: Coming Very Soon.

 ===========================================================